Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 a non-static class using either a command-line flag to the compiler,

-is specified, generate a static module (as if(module-static #t)
+module-staticis specified, generate a static module (as if(module-static #t)were specified).
+This is (now) the default.--module-nonstatic--no-module-staticIf no

-is specified, generate a non-static module (as if(module-static #f)
+module-staticis specified, generate a non-static module (as if(module-static #f)were specified).
+This used to be the default.--module-static-runIf no

-is specified, generate a static module (as if(module-static 'init-run)
+module-staticis specified, generate a static module (as if(module-static 'init-run)were specified).

 Control whether the generated fields and methods are static.
 If